dennislee22/dennislee22.github.io/docs/cdppvc/longhornscale.md

     ![](../../assets/images/ecs/scaledisk2.png)

 9. At the ecsworker3.cdpkvm.cldr node, check the LVM disk of the `/longhorn` directory mountpoint.
-In this case, the LVM disk is /dev/vg1/lv1.
+In this case, the LVM disk is `/dev/vg1/lv1`.

     ```bash
     # lsblk | grep longhorn
     `-vg1-lv1 252:0    0   500G  0 lvm  /longhorn
     ```

-10. Check the disk that formed the physical volume of `/dev/vdb`.
+10. Check the information of the disk that formed the physical volume of `/dev/vdb`.

     ```bash
     # pvdisplay /dev/vdb